-O’Neill’s superb play explores Con’s past and its arc to the present revealing a dissipated character at the end of his rope.
-Wallowing in the Major’s ghostly image, Con vows to answer Mr. Hartford’s insult of sending Nicholas Gadsby (John C. Vennema looks and acts every inch the part)) to buy off Sara’s love for Simon and prevent their marriage.
+O’Neill’s superb play explores Con’s past and its arc to the present, revealing a dissipated character at the end of his rope.
+Wallowing in the Major’s ghostly image, Con vows to answer Mr. Hartford’s insult of sending Nicholas Gadsby (John C. Vennema looks and acts every inch the part), to buy off Sara’s love for Simon and prevent their marriage.
 After having his friends throw out the loudly protesting Gadsby, Con and Jamie Cregan go to the Hartfords to uphold the Major’s honor in a duel.
 Nora waits and fears for him and in a touching scene when Sara and Nora share their intimacies of love, Nora explains that her love brings her self-love and self-affirmation.
 Sara agrees with her mother over what she has found with Simon.
 The actors are marvelous in this intimate, revelatory scene.

 The last fifteen minutes of the production represent acting highpoints by Cuccioli, Forbes, Aykroyd and Murray.
-When Con returns alive but beaten and vanquished, we acknowledge the Major’s identity smashed to obliteration as Con sardonically laughs at himself, a finality.
+When Con returns alive but beaten and vanquished, we acknowledge the Major’s identity smashed, as Con sardonically laughs at himself, a finality.
 With the Major’s death comes the hope of a renewal.
 Finally, Con shows an appreciation of his Irish heritage as he kisses Nora, a redemptive, affirming action.

 O’Neill satisfies in this marvelous production.
 The playwright’s ironic twists and Con’s ultimate affirmation of the foundations of his soul is as uplifting as it is cathartic and beautiful.
 Nora’s love for Con has finally blossomed with the expiation of the Irishman.
 It is Sara who must adjust to this new reality to redefine her relationship with her father and reevaluate her expectation of their lives together.
 The road she has chosen, like her mother’s, is hard and treacherous with only her estimation of love to propel her onward.